The crowd-funded “Lily” Drone is moving towards launch and has just released early test footage to showcase progress so far.

 - Visible compression artifacts

 Lily Engineering is working tirelessly to tune and refine image quality.
 As we continue to make software updates, we’ll continue to release footage so you can see these improvements first-hand before you receive your Lily Camera this summer.
 As always, our Customer Service team is happy to answer any additional questions you may have about test footage we ship out.
-Just shoot them a note at [email protected]lily.camera.”
+Just shoot them a note at email@example.com.”

 It would appear in general that the management team behind Lily are a professional group and are managing expectations very well, however for backers the only element of importance, and the only key measurement for success will be how well Lily flies and whether the promises committed are delivered.